maddenj8/charge-guide/technical_spec/something.md

 ###### Overview: 1.1

 ChargeGuide is a android application used to inform the user which chargers are working in use or broken.
 The user can then select a charger on a map and route with a estimate of state of charge on arrival and distance to the charger to it directly routing to those chargers directly.
-The user can also search for a destination and the application will select upto 3 possible routes each rout can contain upto 4 stops.
+The user can also search for a destination and the application will select upto 3 possible routes each route can contain upto 4 stops.
 The user can also configure what there state of charge is at the bottom of the main page and when the click on a charger.
 The user can then select one of these routes and open it up in google maps directly in navigation mode.
 There is also a brief help page explaining the chargers states and the different connectors.
 When the user first uses the app they can setup where they live and what car they drive so the app can estimate the range and only show applicable chargers.

-The charger information is gotten from pulling form a kml from the esb charge point cap.
+The charger information is acquired from pulling form a kml from the esb charge point cap.
 This kml file is then parsed into 3 files one for each charger.
 The application gets its information over ftp from dcu student.computing server.
 This information is updated every 10 minutes.